 The State Revolving Fund's Planning & Design Loan program is the first choice for many lowa communities in the early stages of building or repairing water infrastructure facilities.
 One of the program's advantages is the special terms of 0% interest for up to three years.
-In FY21, 63 communities received a Planning & Design Loan for a total of more than \$36 million.
+In FY23, 47 communities received Planning & Design Loans totaling nearly \$44 million, the most in a single year in program history.